-On 25 Nov 2018, He Jiankui, a Chinese scientist shocked the world by announcing that he had created the first gene-edited babies by secretly using CRISPR technology (he admitted that he had kept his university in the dark).
+On 25 Nov 2018, He Jiankui, a Chinese scientist surprised the world by announcing that he had created the first gene-edited babies by secretly using CRISPR technology (he admitted that he had kept his university in the dark).

 He drew sharp scathing criticism from the scientific community and was condemned by people worldwide but the scientist defended his actions.
 Many believe that he had crossed a line by editing the genome of embryos, thereby affecting future generations.
 Appalling, abhorrent, irresponsible, reckless, and unethical were some of the words used to describe his action.

 Post the announcement, #crisprbabies became a trending topic on Twitter and started a raging debate on the implications of this technology.
 Questions were raised on the lack of transparency and self-regulation by the medical community.

 In order to truly understand the magnitude of the event and constructively participate in this debate, it is essential to understand the science behind gene editing.